How to Undo Changes in WordPress Websites?

 B. Deleting older Revisions

-If you’d like to delete old revisions, the best way to go is to use a plugin.
+If you’d like to delete older revisions, the best way to go is to use a plugin.
 It’s easier than manually deleting because the manual process requires accessing your database.
 In this section, we’ve talked about both processes.

 1. With a plugin: